Holonomy restrictions from the curvature operator of the second kind: Introduction

 Note that $\mathcal{R}$ is called $k$-nonnegative provided its eigenvalues $\lambda_1 \leq \lambda_2 \leq \ldots \leq \lambda_N$ satisfy $\lambda_1 + \ldots + \lambda_{\floor{k}} + \left( k - \floor{k} \right) \lambda_{\floor{k}+1} \geq 0.$ $\mathcal{R}$ is nonnegative if it is $1$-nonnegative.
 In \cite{NishikawaDeformationRiemMetrics} Nishikawa conjectured that a compact manifold with positive curvature operator of the second kind is diffeomorphic to a space form, and in case the curvature operator of the second kind is nonnegative, the manifold is diffeomorphic to a locally symmetric space.

-Recently Cao-Gursky-Tran \cite{CaoGurskyTranNishikawaConjecture} proved that indeed manifolds with $2$-positive curvature operators of the second kind are diffeomorphic to space forms.
+Recently Cao-Gursky-Tran \cite{CaoGurskyTranNishikawaConjecture} proved that indeed compact manifolds with $2$-positive curvature operators of the second kind are diffeomorphic to space forms.
 X.Li \cite{LiCurvatureOperatorSecondKind} generalized the result to manifolds with $3$-positive curvature operators of the second kind.
 Both proofs rely on the observation that the manifolds must satisfy the $PIC_1$ condition, and Brendle's convergence theorem \cite{BrendleConvergenceInHihgerDimensions} for the Ricci flow applies.
 In fact, in \cite{LiFourPointFiveNonnegCurvII}, X.Li proved that manifolds with $4 \frac{1}{2}$-positive curvature operators of the second kind have positive isotropic curvature.

-In the rigidity case, the authors \cite{NienhausPetersenWinkBettiNumbersCOSK} proved that manifolds with $3$-nonnegative curvature operators of the second kind are either flat or diffeomorphic to a spherical space form, eliminating symmetric spaces from Nishikawa's conjecture.
+In the rigidity case, the authors \cite{NienhausPetersenWinkBettiNumbersCOSK} proved that compact manifolds with $3$-nonnegative curvature operators of the second kind are either flat or diffeomorphic to a spherical space form, eliminating compact symmetric spaces from Nishikawa's conjecture.
 This is a consequence of X.Li's work \cite{LiCurvatureOperatorSecondKind} and the fact that compact manifolds with $\frac{n+2}{2}$-nonnegative curvature operators of the second kind are either flat or rational homology spheres, \cite{NienhausPetersenWinkBettiNumbersCOSK}.

-The aim of this paper is to obtain local versions of these results for possibly incomplete Riemannian manifolds by replacing the global topological restrictions with restrictions on holonomy.
+The aim of this paper is to consider the implications of the Bochner formulas in \cite{NienhausPetersenWinkBettiNumbersCOSK} to the local geometry of Riemannian manifolds.
+We achieve this by replacing the global topological restrictions of \cite{NienhausPetersenWinkBettiNumbersCOSK} for compact Riemannian manifolds with restrictions on holonomy.

 For example, it is natural to ask whether manifolds with $k$-nonnegative curvature operators of the second kind are flat or have restricted holonomy $SO(n)$.
 Notice that this question is also valid for manifolds with $k$-nonpositive curvature operators of the second kind, where by definition $\mathcal{R}$ is $k$-nonpositive if $-\mathcal{R}$ is $k$-nonnegative.

-In this regard, X.Li proved that complete manifolds with $n$-nonnegative curvature operators of the second kind are irreducible, \cite[Theorem 1.8]{LiCurvatureOperatorSecondKind}.
-Similarly, in \cite[Theorem 1.9]{LiCurvatureOperatorSecondKind}, X.Li proved that K\"ahler manifolds with $4$-nonnegative curvature operators of the second kind are flat, see also \cite{LiKaehlerSurfaces} for an improvement in the case of K\"ahler surfaces.

-Both of these results are in fact local and also hold when nonnegativity is replaced by nonpositivity.
-Our first result extends X.Li's irreducibility theorem.
+Moreover, these are local questions and similarly apply to possibly incomplete manifolds.

 We note that all manifolds are assumed to be connected.